 David joined Wiggin and Dana after more than two decades as a federal prosecutor with the U.S. Department of Justice (DOJ).
 His experience investigating and prosecuting high-stakes cases makes him uniquely qualified to represent clients needing a seasoned counselor and trial lawyer.

-David is a member of several of the firm's practice groups that draw on his government experience, including International Trade Compliance; White Collar Defense, Government Investigations, and Corporate Compliance; Cybersecurity and Privacy; Unmanned Aerial Systems; and Art and Museum Law.
+David is a member of several of the firm's practice groups that draw on his government experience, including International Trade Compliance; National Security; White Collar Defense, Government Investigations, and Corporate Compliance; Cybersecurity and Privacy; and Art and Museum Law.

 David has successfully defended individuals and companies under investigation by federal and state agencies for a wide range of suspected unlawful activity, including bank fraud, securities fraud, political corruption, unlawful sales of art and antiquities, fraud against the government, antitrust, and unlawful exports.
 He has successfully represented clients in civil litigation involving corporate governance, fiscal oversight, breach of contract, breach of warranty, fraud, antitrust, false claims, and other allegations.

 During his 23-year career as an Assistant U.S. Attorney at the DOJ, David received the Director's Award for Superior Performance, numerous Special Act Awards, and other awards and commendations from government agencies, including the FBI, CIA, DEA, and ATF.
 He has also been recognized with the DHS/ICE Excellence in Law Enforcement Award, the DHS/ICE International Achievement Award, and the SAFE Beacon Award.